Britain to urge green accounting at Rio+20 summit

 Currently, governments compile national accounts to track the activity of their economies and the data is used to calculate economic indicators like GDP.

-Some countries have experimented with environmental accounting over the past 20 years, but there is no international consensus on a standardised method of doing it.
+Some countries have experimented with environmental accounting over the past 20 years, but there is no international consensus on a standardized method of doing it.

 Representatives from around the world will gather in Rio de Janeiro in June to try to hammer out sustainable development goals at the Rio+20 conference, named after a ground-breaking meeting in the Brazilian city 20 years ago.

-A draft negotiating text has been criticised for being too vague and Spelman said it "lacks focus and ambition.
+A draft negotiating text has been criticized for being too vague and Spelman said it "lacks focus and ambition."

 "We would like to supply some content to some of these sustainable development goals.
 Accounting for natural capital is one of the tools to be put in place to achieve them," she said.